Cohorts

 Note

-You can view cohorts formed on a weekly, monthly, quarterly, and yearly basis.
+Cohorts can be viewed on a weekly, monthly, quarterly, or yearly basis.

 Renewal periods

-The charts have Renewals 0-N columns.
-This means Nth renewal of user subscription.
-These renewals may occur in not-fixed periods of time.
-So, during the grace billing period, the subscriber remains active.
+The charts feature columns labeled Renewals 0-N. Each column represents the Nth renewal of a user's subscription.
+These renewals can occur at irregular intervals.
+During the grace billing period, the subscriber's status remains active.

 Shows how app subscribers retain (in other words, how many of them renewing their subscriptions).